csc699/Peterest/README.md

 - **Category:** Share Pet Photos / Social Networking
 - **Mobile:** This app would be primarily developed for mobile.
 - **Story:** Analyzes user profile, and connects them to other users with similar profile information.
 The user can then befriend them if wanted.
-- **Market:** Any individual could choose to use this app, and to keep it a safe environment.
+- **Market:** Any individual could choose to use this app, and are Pet lovers and owners.
 - **Habit:** This app could be used as often or unoften as the user wanted depending on how much they want to share.
 - **Scope:** First we would start with pairing people based on similar pet interests, then perhaps evolve into a social media application similar to Facebook.
 Large potential to use with Pinterest.